 She didn’t roar far; she coasted to a stop by my fence.
-Glancing back towards her house to check we were alone she lent over the fence towards me, beckoning to me.
+Glancing back towards her house to check we were alone, she leaned over the fence towards me, beckoning to me.
 Sure she was angry, but she wasn’t angry at me and her face softened.
 “Quick, get your helmet!” she whispered urgently.
 I didn’t need telling twice.
 I rushed to the porch, grabbed my helmet and key and ran out towards my little motorbike.
 Sanna revved and inched forward, positioning her moped to block me as I approached my bike.
-“Get on” she said urgently, nodding her head over her shoulder towards the passenger seat behind her.
+“Get on,” she said urgently, nodding her head over her shoulder towards the passenger seat behind her.
 And so I hopped on pillion and we rode off down the track together on Sanna’s moped.
-It would have been dead romantic if it were sunset but instead it was a hot sticky day, I was hot and sticky from mowing the lawn and Sanna drove too fast, throwing up hot sticky dust that billowed around us.
+It would have been dead romantic if it were sunset but instead it was a hot, sticky day, I was hot and sticky from mowing the lawn and Sanna drove too fast, throwing up hot, sticky dust that billowed around us.
 Her long black hair, sticking out the bottom of the helmet and down her back, whipped my face mercilessly.
 I was tempted to put my arms around her waist but didn’t dare - the last thing I wanted was to be made to walk home.

 So many stories start with a boy and a girl being best friends from a young age and, in storyland at least, it predictably turns into first love and first fuck.
 Hey, that’s fiction!
 How many teenage boys and girls really ever play together, even when they grow up as neighbours?
 None!

-So just three teenagers yet we don’t really hang out and play together.
+So, just three teenagers, yet we don’t really hang out and play together.
 Sanna and I get along great but, lets face it, girls and boys aren’t really interested in the same things.
-And we’re too old to ‘play games’ any more anyhow; now we’re teenagers and have mopeds and motorbikes we can take ourselves into town to hang out with our school friends instead.
-And neither of us get along with Juho: he is a bullying evil shit of a brother and I think that’s been a major motivator in getting Sanna out of the house and as far away from home as possible most days.
+And we’re too old to ‘play games’ any more, anyhow.
+Now that we’re teenagers and have mopeds and motorbikes, we can take ourselves into town to hang out with our school friends instead.
+And neither of us gets along with Juho: he is a bullying evil shit of a brother and I think that’s been a major motivator in getting Sanna out of the house and as far away from home as possible most days.
 She almost never has friends over, instead mostly visiting them in town.
-Juho often has his shitty stupid evil friends over and I do my best to avoid them too, often taking off on my motorbike to kill time in town.
+Juho often has his shitty, stupid, evil friends over and I do my best to avoid them, too, often taking off on my motorbike to kill time in town.

 “You alright?” was my immediate question.
-Not ‘why are we here?’ or ‘what are we going to do?’, but ‘you alright?’.
-I figured, after yet another argument at home, she had dragged me out here to hear all about it and assure her she was in the right.
+Not ‘Why are we here?’ or ‘What are we going to do?’, but ‘You alright?’.
+I figured, after yet another argument at home, she had dragged me out here to hear all about it and to assure her she was in the right.

 Sanna sighed.
 She seemed calm and resigned.